dairycultist/New-Hand-in-Mootown/README.md

 ## Notes

+**The moo moos run the shops. they are just 2D textures like paper mario, instead of full, cumbersome, 3D models. the game should come out at some point, OK?**

 Inspired by Slime Rancher, Animal Crossing, Stardew Valley, etc.

 Farming game, with low poly cowgals, crops, customization, and cozy vibe.